baguapro/linqcpp/README.md

                     { return plhs.first_name_ < prhs.first_name_; }}
         );
 ```
-The library will check at compile time if a container has its own sort method
-and if a predicate is given for the *orderBy* and genrating the appropriate
-method call at compile time.
+The library will use the supplied predicate for sorting overriding the operator< of the given data

 ### stableUnique with no predicate
 ```cpp